Daily news, dev blogs, and stories from Game Developer straight to your inbox

 Microsoft: 68% Of Xbox Live Gold Subs Purchased From Retail

-Microsoft has revealed that over two thirds of Xbox Live Gold subscriptions are bought at retail, rather than through the online Xbox Live service.
+Microsoft has revealed that over two thirds of Xbox Live Gold subscriptions are bought at retail, while noting that the company is "very respectful of the retail environment."

 September 2, 2011